Grant Opportunities

 Indiana Historical Society - Heritage Support Grants

-The Indiana Historical Society offers local county and regional historical societies, museums and sites grants that support high priority needs including Collections Stewardship, Diversity, Equity, Access and Inclusion, Sustainability and Planning.
+The Indiana Historical Society offers local county and regional historical societies, museums and sites grants that support high priority needs including Collections Stewardship, Capacity Building, and Sustainability and Planning.
 Collections Stewardship grants fund projects that address the storage, management and care for collections and associated documentation.

 Michigan Humanities Council